LudicMindStudio/RoadAheadTeamVault/Memories/Memory of Liam Script.md

 3. I feel pressured into something I don’t want.

+**Liam 2:**
-**Liam 2**: That’s great.
+	_That’s great.
 All these choices were appropriate to your situation.
 		Now, you need to learn to clearly state what you want and be specific when giving requests.
-Let’s see what you've got.
+Let’s see what you've got._

 1. I need to be supported in what I want for myself.